 A Circle presented five artists who employ performative methods within their practice.
 Bryony Gillard, Ella Golt, Leah Lovett, Beth Emily Richards and Selina Taylor explore notions of documentation, ephemera and how to show their (live) work within a gallery context by utilising sculptural props, performances to camera, relics of performances, or live works and interventions staged at intervals throughout the exhibition.

-The Fireplace Gallery is a gallery sited in a domestic, unused fireplace, showcasing micro-exhibitions by emerging and established artists.
+The Fireplace Gallery was a gallery sited in a domestic, unused fireplace, showcasing micro-exhibitions by emerging and established artists.
 Artists showcased during Come to Ours had all stayed (as guests) in the proprietors’ (Hannah & Neil Rose) home.
-The gallery also features an adjoining ‘Mantle Space’ showcasing artwork by Richard Dedomenici and a gallery shop, selling artists’ ephemera and limited editions.
+These included Ania Bas, Christopher Bond, Jemma Egan, Rachel Dobbs, Hunt & Darton, Steven Paige and Katrijn Verstegen.
+The gallery also featured an adjoining ‘Mantle Space’ showcasing artwork by Richard Dedomenici and a gallery shop, selling artists’ ephemera and limited editions.